List of birds of Utah: Finches, euphonias, and allies

 Finches are seed-eating passerine birds that are small to moderately large and have a strong beak, usually conical and in some species very large.
 All have twelve tail feathers and nine primaries.
 These birds have a bouncing flight with alternating bouts of flapping and gliding on closed wings, and most sing well.
-Seventeen species have been recorded in Utah.
+Sixteen species have been recorded in Utah.